 Every BiteScis lesson has two components: A “Bite” and an activity.
-The Bite is is a one-two page write-up that makes areas of active science research accessible to a student audience.
+The Bite is a brief (1–3 page) write-up that makes areas of active science research accessible to a student audience.
 Bites are available separated from a lesson plan so they can be used in a variety of ways (science and technical texts, anyone?).
 As parts of our lesson plans, the Bites may be integrated into an activity or serve as a launching pad.
 The activities themselves vary from a traditional “wet lab” to an old-fashioned minds-on Q&A with everything in between.
 Some activities require computers or specialized equipment, but many don’t, and those that do often come with modification suggestions to make them workable in any setting.
 Oh!
 And one last thing–all BiteScis lessons come with extensive educator documents with background, standards alignments, learning objectives, teaching tips, and of course, the answers.

 More Lesson Plans Coming Soon!

-We are currently developing lesson plans for several high school topics, including: evolution and cells (biology); bonding (chemistry); forces, momentum, and waves (physical science).
-Take a look at our prototype lesson to get a feel for what BiteScis is all about, and if you like what you see, join us!
-We need educators to try out our in-progress lessons and we need educators and researchers to work on new ones!
+We are currently developing lesson plans for several high school topics, including: evolution, ecology, genetics and cells (biology); bonding and kinetics (chemistry); forces, momentum, and waves (physical science).
+Take a look at our current library of lessons to get a feel for what BiteScis is all about, and if you like what you see, join us!
+We need educators to try out our existing and in-progress lessons and we need educators and researchers to work on new ones!
 We hope to expand quickly, first to all major topics in high school biology, chemistry, and physics, and then to middle and elementary science.

 Using BiteScis in the Classroom